 Note: When switching themes you will generally find that thumbnail sizes will change.
 To fix this we recommend the Regenerate Thumbnails Plugin.

 When it comes to web hosts - you get what you pay for.
-If you are paying a small amount for your hosting then you will likely be ok in the early days, but the bigger your sites gets the more problems you will have.
+If you are paying a small amount for your hosting then you will likely be ok in the early days, but the bigger your sites gets the more problems you are likely to have.

 The issue is that really cheap web hosts squash a lot of websites onto a single server.
 The more sites that are on the server, the slower your own website will get.